37 Metaphors for Lost with Meaning and Examples

 34. Lost in the Twilight

-Meaning: Twilight represents the fading light between day and night, symbolizing the uncertainty and confusion of being in between two places or states.
+Meaning: Likewise, twilight blurs the line between day and night, actively symbolizing the uncertainty and confusion of being caught between two places or states.

 Examples in Context: